Oxidation State Of Mn

 +7 (Mn⁷⁺): The Powerful Permanganate

 The +7 oxidation state is the highest oxidation state of manganese and is represented by the permanganate ion, MnO₄⁻.
-This ion is intensely purple in color and a strong oxidizing agent in both acidic and alkaline media.
+So this ion is intensely purple in color and a strong oxidizing agent in both acidic and alkaline media.
 Potassium permanganate (KMnO₄) is a well-known compound with widespread applications as an oxidant in organic chemistry, a disinfectant, and in various analytical procedures.
 The tetrahedral structure and high electronegativity of the oxygen atoms are crucial in stabilizing the Mn⁷⁺ oxidation state.
 The intense color and potent oxidizing properties make permanganate readily identifiable and widely utilized.

 Factors Influencing Manganese Oxidation States